Public Policy Principles

 Our Guiding Principles of Public Policy

-National Church Residences public policy priorities are strategically aligned with our mission to provide high-quality care, services, and communities for seniors.
+National Church Residences’ public policy priorities are strategically aligned with our mission to provide high-quality care, services, and communities for seniors.
 All public policy initiatives are grounded in our core values of Purposeful Service, Compassion, Inclusion, Excellence, and Servant Leadership.

 Our public policy priorities must advance our strategic plan, as adopted annually by our board of directors.
 These priorities, their progress, and return on investment are presented annually for comprehensive review and assessment.

 Consistent with our best-in-class standards, each public policy initiative is implemented with the highest level of integrity and operational excellence, supporting innovative leadership and effective collaboration with partners.
-Our public policy work advances societal improvements for older adults, housing and health care, while educating the public on the importance of creating positive outcomes for others.
+Our public policy work advances societal improvements for older adults, housing, and healthcare, while educating the public on the importance of creating positive outcomes for others.

-In today’s rapidly changing financial landscape, our public policy initiatives support preservation and expansion of housing and health care opportunities, and advancing housing as a platform for health care.
+In today’s rapidly changing financial landscape, our public policy initiatives support preservation and expansion of housing and healthcare opportunities, and advancing housing as a platform for healthcare.

 Public Policy Priorities